-83/4% Senior Notes due 2013
+8/4% Senior Notes due 2013

-In November 2003, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million total principal amount of 83/4% senior notes due 2013.
+In November 2003, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million total principal amount of 8/4% senior notes due 2013.
 The CCO Holdings notes are general unsecured obligations of CCO Holdings and CCO Holdings Capital Corp.
 They rank equally with all other current or future unsubordinated obligations of CCO Holdings Capital Corp.
+The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings capital Corp.
 The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings' subsidiaries, including the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.

-Interest on the CCO Holdings senior notes accrues at $8^3/4\%$ per year and is payable semi-annually in arrears on each May 15 and November 15.
+Interest on the CCO Holdings senior notes accrues at 8/4% per year and is payable semi-annually in arrears on each May 15 and November 15.